 Searching other layers

-You can search more than just the orthography layer on the search page.
-The first step in doing so is to use the layer picker menu.
+You can search more than just the orthography layer on the Search page.
+On this page, we’ll discuss the Search page’s layer picker and how search patterns look different for layers other than orthography.

 On this page

-If you select a layer but don’t enter anything into its pattern input field, it doesn’t get applied to the search.
+If you select a layer but don’t enter anything into its input box, it doesn’t get applied to the search.

 Layers in the